DataOnATangent/Yelp_API_ETL_Project/.ipynb_checkpoints/readme-checkpoint.md

     <img width="460" height="300" src=Images/Zip_median_income_orlando.png>
 </p>

-This is where we started to note differences including room for growth in the high tier marker
+This is where we started to note differences including room for growth in the high tier market.

 (count by rating by price tier for the zips).
 <p align="center">